leolca/books/pipoca-vai-a-escola/textos/traducao_en.md

 Preface:
 Dear readers,
 This story was inspired by my daughter's adventure as she began school.
 It brings forth the fears, the anxieties, and the many joys of this very special moment.
-May Pipoca's journey serve as a bridge to help children face challenges and celebrate the joys of those first years at school.
+May Popcorn's journey serve as a bridge to help children face challenges and celebrate the joys of those first years at school.
 Each story is unique, but the essence and magic within them is always the same.
 With affection,
 LEo

 Pages 01 and 02:
-Pipoca was sleeping all warm and cozy, wrapped in his space dreams...
+Popcorn was sleeping all warm and cozy, wrapped in his space dreams...
 But the sun was already shining through the window, calling him to a new day.
 Today was his first day of school...

 Pages 03 and 04:
-Pipoca felt a shiver in his belly...
+Popcorn felt a shiver in his belly...
 Was it the cold milk?
 Or restless butterflies fluttering inside?
 Everything was new...

 Pages 05 and 06:
-On the way to school, Pipoca stopped and whispered:
+On the way to school, Popcorn stopped and whispered:
 "I want to go back home..."
 But then he saw other little dinos walking too.
 A chill touched his chest...